 Monoamine oxidase inhibitors

-If taken together, side effects may include confusion, restlessness, stomach discomfort or pain, elevated body temperature, dangerously high blood pressure (inducing headaches, dizziness, and blurred vision), and increased risk of convulsions.
+If taken together, side effects may include confusion, restlessness, stomach discomfort or pain, high body temperature, dangerously high blood pressure, leading to headaches, dizziness, and blurred vision, and an increased risk of convulsions.

 - Isocarboxazid (Marplan)